mortemn/Toad/README.md

 # Toad
 A minimal interpreter written in OCaml inspired by the book Writing an Interpreter in Go by Thorsten Ball.
 ## How to build
-To run the interpreter, make sure you have opam and dune installed.
+To run the REPL, make sure you have opam and dune installed.
 Then clone the project and run the commands

 ```
 opam install . --deps-only